mienaikoe/nodea/README.md

 nodea
 =====

-Web Nodepad + DAW in JavaScript
+Nodepad + DAW for the web in JavaScript

 [Link to Beta App](http://mienaikoe.github.io/nodea)